 Silsden Primary School offers 30hr Nursery provision for children who are three years old.
 Children attend Nursery for the academic year prior to their Reception year in full time school.
 The Nursery day runs in line with the normal school day from 8.45am - 3.20pm.
-Children who attend for a full day bring a packed lunch to eat under the supervision of the school's Lunchtime Supervisors.
+Children who attend for a full day bring a packed lunch until Oct half term when they can have a school meal.
+They eat in the main school hall under the supervision of 2 Nursery staff and 2 Lunchtime Supervisors.

 Details of the admission criteria and procedure for our Nursery class are set out in the school's admissions policy.